justajeffy/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

 .. parsed-literal::

-    %Module *name* [*version*]
+    %Module(name = *dotted-name*
+            [, keyword_arguments = ["None" | "All" | "Optional"]]
+            [, language = *string*]
+            [, use_argument_names = [True | False]]
+            [, version = *integer*])
+    {
+        [:directive:`%AutoPyName`]
+        [:directive:`%Docstring`]
+    };

-This directive is used to identify that the library being wrapped is a C++ library and to define the name of the module and it's optional version number.

-The name may contain periods to specify that the module is part of a Python package.
+This directive is used to specify the name of a module and a number of other attributes.  ``name`` may contain periods to specify that the module is part of a Python package.

+``keyword_arguments`` specifies the default level of support for Python keyword arguments.
+See the :fanno:`KeywordArgs` annotation for an explaination of the possible values and their effect.
+If it is not specified then the value implied by the (deprecated) :option:`-k <sip -k>` command line option is used.

+``language`` specifies the implementation language of the library being wrapped.
+Its value is either ``"C++"`` (the default) or ``"C"``.

+When providing handwritten code as part of either the :directive:`%MethodCode` or :directive:`%VirtualCatcherCode` directives the names of the arguments of the function or method are based on the number of the argument, i.e. the first argument is named ``a0``, the second ``a1`` and so on.  ``use_argument_names`` is set to specify that the real name of the argument, if any, should be used instead.
+It also affects the name of the variable created when the :aanno:`GetWrapper` argument annotation is used.

-The optional version number is useful if you (or others) might create other modules that build on this module, i.e. if another module might :directive:`%Import` this module.
+``version`` is an optional version number that is useful if you (or others) might create other modules that build on this module, i.e. if another module might :directive:`%Import` this module.
 Under the covers, a module exports an API that is used by modules that :directive:`%Import` it and the API is given a version number.
 A module built on that module knows the version number of the API that it is expecting.
 If, when the modules are imported at run-time, the version numbers do not match then a Python exception is raised.
 The dependent module must then be re-built using the correct specification files for the base module.

-The version number should be incremented whenever a module is changed.
-Some changes don't affect the exported API, but it is good practice to change the version number anyway.
+The optional :directive:`%AutoPyName` sub-directive is used to specify a rule for automatically providing Python names.

+The optional :directive:`%Docstring` sub-directive is used to specify the module's docstring.

 For example::

-    %Module qt 5
+    %Module(name=PyQt4.QtCore, version=5)

 .. directive:: %ModuleCode